-The Klinkenberg is a low mound with a ditch around it.
-It is a motte, a castle dating from around 1225 -1250 which was laid out on an artificial mound.
-Such a mound has steep sides, usually built with the earth thrown up from digging the ditch, and can be up to four or five metres high.
-The Klinkenberg still has the remains of somewhat lower precincts, the Keutershoogte, which give the ditch an octagonal shape.
-The motte belongs to the oldest type of medieval fortifications.
+The Klinkenberg today is a low mound surrounded by a shallow ditch.
+It is the remains of a motte, a castle dating from around 1225 -1250 built on an artificial mound.
+Such a mound had steep sides, usually built with the earth thrown up from digging the ditch, and could be up to four to six metres high.
+The Klinkenberg still has the remains of the somewhat lower precinct or bailey, the Keutershoogte, which give the ditch the shape of the character 8.
+The motte castle belongs to the oldest type of medieval fortifications.
 The name motte comes from the Latin word mota, or hill.
-A wooden tower might have stood on the top with a wooden palisade around it.
-It would have served to dominate the road from Coevorden to Ruinen.
+A wooden tower might have stood on top of the hill with a wooden palisade around it.
+It would have served to control the road from Coevorden to Ruinen.

 The Klinkenberg is cloaked in mystery.
-One story tells that a chest lies hidden on top of the mound.
+One story tells that a treasure chest lies hidden on top of the mound.
 On the stroke of noon the lid of the chest is supposed to open and close with a loud bang.
 According to tradition, robber knights began to build a castle there.
-At night they were chased by farmers from Gees with flails and hayforks.
-But eventually the robber knights succeeded in raising their castle.
+At night they were chased off by farmers from Gees with flails and hayforks.
+But eventually the robber knights succeeded in raising their castle here.

 Picture of a besieged motte castle on the Bayeux tapestry